-- X Section 14-7.02b (Funding for Children With Excess Costs): Provides tuition reimbursement for students placed in Illinois public school programs whose educational costs exceed four district per capita tuition charges.
-The difference between the actual student cost and the four district per capita tuition charges will be reimbursed from unexpended federal room and board funds.
-Select the serving district and serving school, as appropriate. - Q Due Process placement at a non-approved facility and/or Agency Placement in a non-approved facility (See Fund Code B above for details.)
+- X Section 14-7.02b (Funding for Children with Excess Costs): Provides tuition reimbursement for students placed in Illinois public school programs whose educational costs exceed four times the district per capita tuition charges.
+The difference between the actual student cost and the four times the district per capita tuition charges will be reimbursed from unexpended federal room and board funds.
+Select the serving district and serving school, as appropriate. - Q Due Process Placement at a Non-Approved Facility and/or Agency Placement in a Non-Approved Facility (51-77) (See Fund Code B on page 7 for details.)